by KJ Marshall

 “I know, dude.
 He came outside all mad about it.”

-Julie worked up a smile as she grabbed a cigarette and slammed her pack back on the counter.
+Julie worked up a smile as she grabbed a cigarette and patted down her pockets to make sure she had a lighter.
 “He’s a menace to society.
 This world would so much better if he were gone.
 We oughta get rid of him.”

 “What?”
 My eyes were wide now.